golergka/bfx-challenge/README.md

 - [ ] Refactor order matching logic into separate files
 - [ ] Make order matching logic work in-place with array indexes for performance
 - [ ] Separate mining into web workers
+- [ ] Review which configuration parameters should be injected where — develop proper levels of abstraction

 ## Questions